sirji-ai/sirji/messages/README.md

 FROM: CODER
 TO: USER
 ACTION: INFORM
+SUMMARY: Welcome to sirji-messages
-DETAILS: Welcome to sirji-messages.
+BODY: Welcome to sirji-messages.
 Here's how you can start.
 ```"""

 # Parsing the message